Iraq gov’t proposes compensating oil companies in Kurdistan at $16 per barrel

 A+ A-

-ERBIL, Kurdistan Region - The Iraqi Council of Ministers on Tuesday amended the federal budget to authorize compensation to the Kurdistan Regional Government (KRG) for oil production and transportation costs, setting the rate at $16 per barrel, a long-sought agreement aimed at resuming exports from the region’s oil fields.
+ERBIL, Kurdistan Region - Iraq’s Council of Ministers on Tuesday approved a proposal to amend the federal budget to authorize compensation to companies operating in the Kurdistan Region for oil production and transportation costs, setting the rate at $16 per barrel.
+The proposal - yet to be finalized by parliament - aims to resume oil exports from the Region.

 Oil exports from the Kurdistan Region through the Iraq-Turkey pipeline have been suspended since March 2023, following a ruling by a Paris-based arbitration court in favor of Baghdad.
 The court found Ankara in breach of a 1973 pipeline agreement by allowing Erbil to export oil independently since 2014.